Skip to content

 • Reasoning: Allow the LLM to think before acting by using reasoning models and configuring reasoning preferences.

-• Call orchestration: instead of overwhelming an LLM by giving it a big task, break it down into steps and call AIs (maybe different models and providers) sequentially or in parallel.
+• Multi-agent systems: Instead of overwhelming an LLM by giving it a big task, break it down into steps handled by specialized agents.
+UC AI provides built-in patterns for sequential workflows, loops, orchestrator delegation, and multi-agent conversations.

 Consider building a Customer Insights Agent that autonomously analyzes support tickets and recommends actions.